kbrz/PokeDroid/README.md

 # PokeDroid
-An Android library for v2 of pokeapi.co to use with RxJava.
+An Android library for v2 of pokeapi.co.
+Works with RxJava.

 ### Installation
 This library can be added to your project with Gradle build system.
 To achieve that you have to add these lines to your project `build.gradle` file.